Mental Health Market Size and Share

 Global Mental Health Market Report Scope

 As per the scope of the report, mental health includes emotional, psychological, and social well-being.
-An altered mental health condition is considered a mental illness, which includes depression, anxiety disorders, schizophrenia, eating disorders, and addictive behaviors.
+An altered mental health condition is considered a mental illness, which includes depression, anxiety disorder, schizophrenia, eating disorders, and addictive behaviors.

 | Depression |